Khedivate of Egypt: Invasion of Libya and Sudan

-In 1820 Muhammad Ali gave orders to commence the conquest of eastern Libya.
-He first sent an expedition westward (Feb.
-1820) which conquered and annexed the Siwa oasis.
-Ali's intentions for Sudan was to extend his rule southward, to capture the valuable caravan trade bound for the Red Sea, and to secure the rich gold mines which he believed to exist in Sennar.
+In 1820, Muhammad Ali gave orders to commence the conquest of Ottoman Tripolitania.
+He first sent an expedition westward in February, which conquered and annexed the Siwa Oasis.
+Ali's intentions for Sudan were to extend his rule southward, capture the valuable caravan trade bound for the Red Sea, and secure the rich gold mines which he believed to exist in Sennar.
 He also saw in the campaign a means of getting rid of his disaffected troops, and of obtaining a sufficient number of captives to form the nucleus of the new army.

 The forces destined for this service were led by Ismail, the youngest son of Muhammad Ali.
 They consisted of between 4000 and 5000 men, being Albanians, Turks and Egyptians.
 They left Cairo in July 1820.
-Nubia at once submitted, the Shaigiya tribe immediately beyond the province of Dongola were defeated, the remnant of the Mamluks dispersed, and Sennar was reduced without a battle.
+The Funj Sultanate of Nubia submitted without a fight; the Shaigiya Confederation immediately beyond the province of Dongola were defeated; the remnant of the Mamluks dispersed; and Sennar was reduced without a battle.

-Mahommed Bey, the defterdar, with another force of about the same strength, was then sent by Muhammad Ali against Kordofan with like result, but not without a hard-fought engagement.
-In October 1822, Ismail, with his retinue, was burnt to death by Nimr, the mek (king) of Shendi; and the defterdar, a man infamous for his cruelty, assumed the command of those provinces, and exacted terrible retribution from the inhabitants.
-Khartoum was founded at this time, and in the following years the rule of the Egyptians was greatly extended and control of the Red Sea ports of Suakin and Massawa obtained.
+Muhammad Bey, the defterdar, with another force of about the same strength, was then sent by Muhammad Ali against Kordofan with like result, but not without a hard-fought engagement.
+In October 1822, Ismaʿil, with his retinue, was burnt to death by Nimr, the makk (king) of Shendi.
+The defterdar, a man infamous for his cruelty, assumed the command of those provinces and exacted terrible retribution from the inhabitants.
+Khartoum was founded at this time, and in the following years, Egyptian rule was greatly extended and control of the Red Sea ports of Suakin and Massawa obtained.